- Accreditation (please click)

 TÜV Hessen test mark

 TÜV Hessen issues test marks after positive inspections in several different areas.
-These test marks are issued after product inspections, inspections of certain technical systems such as elevators and escalators, and after the certification of management systems.
+These test marks are issued after product inspections, inspections of certain technical systems such as elevators and escalators.

 Test mark forgery and misuse